fangwd/jsini/README.md

 }
 ```

-Objects can be traversed using an iterator:
+Objects can be traversed using iterators:

 ```cpp
 jsini::Value::Iterator it = object.begin();